ceautery/autery.net/src/static/blog/llm.md

     According to the output from `gutendex_fetcher/gutenberg_api`, there is only 1 Gutenberg entry for H.G.
 Wells.
 Specifically, it's a book about him titled "The World of H.G.
 Wells" by Van Wyck Brooks.

-After these experiments, I'm more tuned into the LLM world than I was before, in fact a lot of ChatGTP-adjacent content is showing up in my Reddit feed now.
-I can see plainly now that LLMs are useful, and I'm curious what I can do with them.
-I think my next step is to poke around a little in the world of Agents.
+After these experiments, I'm more tuned into the LLM world than I was before.
+Unsurprisingly, a lot of ChatGTP-adjacent content is showing up in my Reddit feed now, which shows that there's quite a lot of activity in getting models shrunk down enough to use locally (e.g., [Devstral-Small](https://www.reddit.com/r/LocalLLaMA/comments/1kryybf/mistralaidevstralsmall2505_hugging_face/) that you can use with OpenHands with commands like "Go clone this repo, and fix all the broken tests", and watch the agent go to town).

+But we still have a long way to go.
+Even the larger LLMs like Meta.ai are still giving untrustworthy answers while expending ice cap-melting levels of energy.
+But every day we seem to get closer to something reliable.
+Right now we're somewhere between GLaDOS and Friend Computer, but we're getting there.